FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Draft Minutes - Special Meeting of Limerick City and County Council - 21st October 2022.md

  The need to activate residential development land for housing in a timely manner, to

-meet the Housing For All plan;---
+meet the Housing For All plan;
+---
 2

  RZLT was announced in Budget 2022 and is part of the Finance Act 2021;